Alairion/not-enough-standards/README.md

 ## Installation

-Not Enough Standards require a C++17 compiler.
+Not Enough Standards requires a C++17 compiler.

 As any header only library, Not Enough Standards is designed to be directly included in your project, by copying the files you need in your project's directory.